Reduction of working time (RTT)

 Hours worked in excess of the 39-hour weekly limit are considered and paid as overtime.

-This RTT day buy-back scheme applies for RTT days between on 1er January 2022 and December 31, 2025.
-One agreement or a collective agreement specify the implementing rules.
+This RTT day buy-back scheme applies for RTT days between on 1er january 2022 and december 31, 2026.
+One company agreement or the collective agreement specify the terms of application.